All Products

 batch = client.batches.create(

-input_file_id="file-batch-xxx", # File ID returned from upload
+input_file_id="file-batch-xxx", # The ID returned after uploading the file

 completion_window="24h",

-metadata={'ds_name':"Task Name",'ds_description':'Task Description'} # metadata, optional field, used to create task name and description
+metadata={'ds_name':"Task Name",'ds_description':'Task Description'} # Metadata.
+This is an optional field used to create a task name and description.

 )